 Don’t be mean-spirited.
 You can be tough, but do not be mean.
 Telling someone they are “stupid”, “rude”, or “unprofessional” is not helpful.

 The feedback isn’t about you making your mentee feel rubbish; it’s supposed to be for their benefit.
 If they feel hugely awkward or are made to feel stupid, then they will not be able to move constructively forward.

 The feedback is for the recipient, not for you, so be sensitive to how your message comes across.

 “Thanks for having this conversation with me, I know it was awkward for both of us”.

 It does not take 20 minutes to provide negative feedback.
 The whole conversation can be tied up in 4-5 minutes.
 The truth is, Jessica wants to get out of there and spend some time thinking about what you said/sticking pins in your voodoo doll.
 You need to let her do this without holding her hostage in your office.

 10: Reflect afterwards

-Although the focus of this feedback was for Jessica, you should take time to reflect on your feedback performance.
+Although the focus of this feedback was on Jessica, you should take time to reflect on your feedback performance.
 Did it go as planned?
-Consider what would you do differently next time.
+Consider what you would do differently next time.

 Jessica leaves your office with a flushed face.
 She is embarrassed, but she knew at the time that she had let the pressures of the department get the better of her.
-She can do better and will make sure her next referral is dealt with more appropriately so that at your next feedback meeting, things will be more positive.
+She can do better and will ensure her next referral is dealt with more appropriately so that things will be more positive at your next feedback meeting.